 Once you have decided which style of beard you want to nurture, let your beard grow.
 From time to time, you have to shorten your beard because that encourages its faster growth, thus you will achieve the desired beard length sooner.
 It may seem illogical to you to shorten a beard that has just started to grow, but if you want your beard to get the desired shape, occasional shortening is necessary.
 This will also help your beard to become thicker.

 A healthy diet is one of the crucial factors on which your hair and beard's growth depends.
-Only if you take healthy food into your body, your beard and hair will get the necessary nutrients.
+Only if you take healthy food into your body will, your beard and hair get the necessary nutrients.
 You should avoid fatty food and increase your intake of iron-containing food in your daily diet.
 A healthy diet will contribute to the health of your skin and, thus, to your hair and beard's healthy looks.

 As your facial hair grows, it requires proper treatment.
 In Viking times, beard care was limited, but nowadays there are many products available to you for hair growth as well as beard growth.
 In addition to regular washing and combing, you should use products that are intended for nurturing your beard such as beard oil, beard comb, beard balm, etc. Beard oil is very helpful because it accelerates the growth and provides adequate treatment for your beard (it should be used at least twice a week).
 Buying quality products for nurturing your beard will make it much easier for you to maintain your beard and make it look fantastic.

 Now you probably understand why you need patience if you want to have a beard like a real Viking.
-And if you are wondering how long it would take to grow the beard you like, keep reading to find out.
+And if you are wondering how long it will take to grow the beard you like, keep reading to find out.

 Usually, it takes 2 to 4 months for most men to grow a Viking beard.
-The speed at which your beard will grow depends on how you treat it and the growth rate of your beard in general.
+The speed at which your beard grows depends on how you treat it and the growth rate of your beard in general.
 That's why the time needed to grow a full beard is so long.

 Precision and attention to detail are essential when grooming a Viking beard.
 Since you need to shorten your beard from time to time, you must be careful not to shorten it too much or unevenly.
 One useful tip on how to trim your beard is to never trim it when it is wet.
-It is because the wet beard does not look the same as when it is dry.
+That’s because at wet beard does not look the same as when it is dry.
 It can happen that by trimming a wet beard, you will get a completely different shape of the beard from the one you wanted.

 Finally, we have come to the Viking beard styles.
 The Vikings had numerous beard styles.
 However, we have chosen only a few, which are the most common choice of men who decide to grow a Viking-style beard nowadays.